babashka/sci/doc/fork-state-audit.md

 - A future `fork-execution` operates only at a suspension point and snapshots `(world, binding-frame, continuation, resource capabilities)`.

-Dynamic frames should belong to an evaluation/fiber token rather than an unqualified process thread.
-A practical persistent representation is a small frame header containing a full persistent `Var -> value` map plus the previous frame. `set!` replaces the current header's map with an `assoc`; a fiber fork can share the immutable map in O(1).
-An ownership/conveyance flag can retain Clojure's rule that a binding conveyed to another thread cannot be assigned.
+Dynamic frames should eventually belong to an evaluation/fiber token rather than an unqualified process thread.
+The execution-state cell is the first step: its frame headers and maps are persistent, so a suspended fiber can share them in O(1), while `TBox` retains Clojure's mutable `set!` and conveyed-thread ownership behavior.
+A later execution fork can replace boxes with immutable values or copy them at the suspension boundary.

-Before changing representation, we must choose whether an explicit host binding is lineage-wide or world-specific.
-SCI `(binding ...)` should at least be evaluation/world-specific so child-only dynamic metadata cannot affect a nested parent evaluation accidentally.
+Explicit host bindings are intentionally unscoped and enter subsequently evaluated worlds.
+SCI `(binding ...)` inside evaluation is world-specific, so child-only dynamic metadata cannot affect a nested parent evaluation.

 ## Primitive and runtime-state inventory